rgglez/asm-editor/README.md

 ![GitHub issues](https://img.shields.io/github/issues/rgglez/asm-editor)
 ![GitHub commit activity](https://img.shields.io/github/commit-activity/y/rgglez/asm-editor)

-A visual text editor (similar to nano) made in 8088 assembler for the final project of my assembler course (1993) at the Faculty of Physical Mathematical Sciences.
+A visual text editor (similar to nano) made in 8088 assembly for the final project of my assembler course (1993) at the Faculty of Physical Mathematical Sciences.

 This was intended to run in DOS and to be assembled with [Microsoft Macro Assembler](https://docs.microsoft.com/en-us/cpp/assembler/masm/microsoft-macro-assembler-reference).